-Rising out of Lake Laval, an impressive 656-hectare body of water, it runs 42 kilometers in a north-south direction through a steeply cut valley and into the St. Lawrence River, just east of Forestville.
-The average weight of the fish caught on the Laval is almost double that of those usually caught in other North Shore rivers.
+Rising from Lac Laval, an impressive 656-hectare body of water, the Rivière Laval flows north-south for 42 kilometers through a deeply incised valley, and empties into the St-Laurent, just east of the municipality of Forestville.
+The average weight of the salmon is almost double that of those usually caught in other North Shore rivers.

-Salmon fishing rights on the Laval River were owned for a long time by the Anglo Canadian Pulp and Paper Mills company, before the Quebec government declared the river a wildlife reserve.
-Since 1980, the Forestville Hunting and Fishing Association has managed the Laval River controlled harvesting zone (ZEC).
-The Laval River has both slow and fast waters that significantly changes in level and color after receiving rainfall.
-The riverbed is rather dark, meaning that the water is not quite so transparent and that some pools are downright black.
+Salmon fishing rights on the Laval River long belonged to the Anglo Pulp and Paper company, before the Quebec government designated the river a wildlife reserve.
+Since 1980, the Forestville Hunting and Fishing Association has managed the Laval River ZEC.
+The river's flow is sometimes slow, sometimes fast.
+Significant changes in level and color occur after rainfall.
+As the riverbed is rather dark, the water is not very transparent, and some pools are downright black.

-The Laval River has 6 sectors, only one of which has restricted access, for a total of 67 salmon pools and 45 sea trout pools, a species also found in great numbers and in much larger than average size.
-You will also be able to fish (fly-fishing only) for trophy pike in the Lac à Jacques.
-This is a lake that stands out because of its impressive size and its central location along the middle of the Laval River.
+The Rivière Laval has 6 sectors, only 1 of which has restricted access, with a total of 67 salmon fishing pools and 45 pools for sea trout, a species found in large numbers and well above average size.
+You can also fly-fish for pike in Lac à Jacques, which stands out for its imposing size and almost central location on the Laval River.